 You can use client cache for your program by making NCache API calls.
 Then within the configuration you can plug in the client cache that intercepts your calls to the clustered cache.
 This checks the client cache to see if it has the data and if it does not it will go get it from the clustered cache to put it in the client cache to give it to you.
 So, the next time you want that data it will find it in the client cache.

 Client cache is a very powerful concept and it is very good for read intensive uses.
 It is basically a cache on top of a cache, just like a clustered cache is a cache on top of your database.
 For example, ASP.NET session state is not a read intensive use because it has almost equal number of read and write operations, so do not use Client Cache for that.
 You should use Client cache for application data caching because you are reading a lot more than writing so it is a very good use case for client cache.

 To find out more about Client Cache, please click here.

 Going to our website benchmarks that were recorded in our QA labs which are not very high-end labs so the performance is most likely to be much faster in your environment which is what we see with our customers too.

-With a two node replicated cache you can achieve 53,000 reads per second, twice as much as mirrored, but writes are only 6,000 per second as this because of the synchronous nature of the writes.
+With a two node replicated cache you can achieve 53,000 reads per second, twice as much as mirrored, but writes are only 6,000 per second because of the synchronous nature of the writes.
 With 3 Nodes, the writes are almost half the speed of 2 nodes.

 Partitioned cache has the fastest the reads with writes at almost the same performance of 54,000 for two nodes and 81,000 per second for three nodes, 108,000 writes per second for four nodes.